ntardy1/Games/Wordle/README.md

 # Wordle
-A repository for scripts regarding the popular (as of early 2022) online Word Game: "Wordle".

 The current (as of 4/14/2022) "wordleBot" file is a wordle "bot".
 Bot is in quotes because this script doesn't tell the user what words to enter; it simply suggest words that match the input criteria.